ithinkihaveacat/node-hydra/README.md

   1. Download and install [node.ws.js](http://github.com/ncr/node.ws.js) (a
   server-side WebSockets implementation for NodeJS) to the parent directory of `node-hydra`.
-  1. Download and install [ejsgi](http://github.com/isaacs/ejsgi) (a
-  standard for connecting applications to web servers) to the parent directory of `node-hydra`.
   1. Start the server:

         $ node run.js